Accessible parking permit program

 - An individual is only entitled to one (1) accessible permit.
 The permit follows the permit holder in their own vehicle or when given a ride.
 An individual is not permitted to hold two permits from different jurisdictions at the same time.
 This may result in cancellation of any City of Kelowna issued permit.

 - Always display your permit on the rear view mirror while your vehicle is parked.
 Failure to do so may result in your vehicle being issued a violation or towed at the owner’s expense.

 - The City does not send out renewal notices.
 It is the permit holder's responsibility to keep track of the expiry date, which is shown on your receipt and hole-punched on the placard.
 Renew your permit on time, as an expired permit is the same as not having a permit and is subject to fines.

 - Designated on-street accessible parking stalls and City-owned lots are free of charge to persons displaying a valid permit (excluding reserved stalls).
 Parking fees are payable at any regular on-street metered stall and also may be charged in privately owned parking lots or parkades.
 Posted time restrictions (2 hr max) do not apply to permit holders.

-- Vehicles with accessible permits may not remain parked in the same block (on either side of the road) or within a City lot/parkade for more than 24 hours.
+- Vehicles with accessible permits may not remain parked in the same block (on either side of the road) or within a City lot/parkade for more than 24 hours, the maximum time limit for parking on a City street or in a facility/lot.

 - The registered owner of a vehicle found in violation is responsible for fees and fines brought against them if illegally parked on City of Kelowna or private property.

 - Do not use the permit and/or designated accessible stalls if the person who the permit is registered to is not present in the vehicle, or if that person is not leaving the vehicle.
 Abuse of accessible permits will result in revocation.

 - Never allow anyone else to use your permit.
 Abuse of accessible permits will result in the permit being revoked.